Larry Harlow (musician): Summary

 Harlow was a noted salsa bandleader and multi-instrumentalist, although he primarily played piano.
-He produced over 260 albums for Fania Records as well as his manager and musician friend Chino Rodriguez' two albums for Salsa Records and including his brother Andy's four albums on the Fania stable-mate Vaya Records between 1972 and 1976: Sorpresa La Flauta (VS-14), La Música Brava (VS-24), El Campesino (VS-39), and Latin Fever (VS-59).
-The first album garnered a gold disc and spawned "La Lotería", the Vaya record company's biggest selling 45 rpm release to date.
+He produced over 260 albums for Fania Records as well as his manager and musician friend Chino Rodriguez's two albums for Salsa Records and including his brother Andy's four albums on the Fania stable-mate Vaya Records between 1972 and 1976: Sorpresa La Flauta (VS-14), La Música Brava (VS-24), El Campesino (VS-39), and Latin Fever (VS-59).
+The first album garnered a gold disc and spawned "La Lotería", the Vaya record company's biggest-selling 45 rpm release to date.

 Music skills

 Harlow excelled at an early age at various instruments.
-The music and culture of New York's Latino community led him to Cuba where he began an intense study of Afro-Cuban music.
+The music and culture of New York's Latino community led him to Cuba, where he intensely studied Afro-Cuban music.
 Harlow, who was known for his innovative blend of Afro-Cuban and jazz styles of piano playing, studied music in the 1950s in Cuba but was unable to complete his degree before the Cuban Revolution forced him to leave the island in 1959.
 Larry's Orquesta Harlow was the second orchestra signed to the Fania label.
 Harlow also produced over 106 albums for various artists and over 50 albums on his own, besides the ones he produced for Fania.

 Harlow continued to perform with Fania.
 Among his most popular albums were Abran Paso! and Tribute to Arsenio Rodriguez with Ismael Miranda as the lead singer.
 Larry's opera Hommy (inspired by the Who's Tommy) was credited as integral to Celia Cruz's comeback (from an early retirement).
 In other firsts, Harlow was the first piano player for the legendary salsa group known as the Fania All-Stars, generally regarded as the seminal and most-important salsa group to date, and Fania's first record producer.
 He also appeared with the Fania All-Stars in the movies Our Latin Thing (Nuestra Cosa), Salsa, and Live in Africa.
 One of the highlights of the film Our Latin Thing is the Orchestra Harlow's 1971 performance of "Abran Paso" in front of an exuberant and dancing audience in East Harlem with a baby-faced Ismael Miranda on vocals.